eliep/i3-layouts/README.md

 ```

 ### Layouts
-Each layouts accept some specific parameters.
+Each layout accept some specific parameters.
 These parameters must be given is the order described below.

 #### vstack